Pain · Mittelstand

 If the distribution agreement covers warehousing, order fulfilment, customs, and returns but does not name "US lead generation" or "US OEM commercial representation" as a scoped deliverable, the distributor is doing the contract.
 The pipeline gap is upstream of them.

-The Mittelstand manufacturer signed the US distribution agreement to solve a logistics problem the firm could not solve from Europe: warehousing near the anchor account, order fulfilment, customs, returns, US-time-zone customer service.
+The Mittelstand manufacturer signed the US distribution agreement to solve a logistics problem GMA could not solve from Europe: warehousing near the anchor account, order fulfilment, customs, returns, US-time-zone customer service.
 The agreement was scoped correctly for that work.
 The implicit assumption that the distributor would also generate US pipeline was never written into the agreement and was never realistic for the kind of US firm a Mittelstand manufacturer signs.

 A manufacturer that shows up only through a small US distributor with no US-facing site of its own sorts into "foreign vendor, talk to distributor."
 That sort kills the commercial conversation before the buyer ever reaches the product.

-Distributor-owned surfaceManufacturer-owned US surface
+Distributor-owned surfaceManufacturer-owned US website, deck, and sales material

 Product appears as one line inside someone else's catalogCategory claim sits on the manufacturer's own US page